In this lesson, you will learn about the impact of your physical location on your speech. Specifically, this lesson will cover:

 - What time of the day will your speech occur, will the audience be awake, or sleepy after eating?

 If you are not the only speaker, you want to confirm the order of speaking with the emcee so you know where and when you can get access to any equipment needed for your presentation.
 Checking out the physical context will allow you to plan so you are not attempting to borrow or move equipment before getting up to speak.

 When you have a live audience co-located in front of you it will be easier to relate to and respond to the audience and avoid many of the problems associated with delivery by webcam or web conferencing only technology.

-Physical Context when Speaking to Remote Locations by Video Conferencing Technology
+4. Physical Context when Speaking to Remote Locations by Video Conferencing Technology

-With videoconferencing you deliver a message to two or more locations by computer mediated communication.
+With video conferencing, you deliver a message to two or more locations by computer mediated communication.
 You may deliver the speech to another location with no interaction or you may engage in two way interaction with the different locations.